awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 The following example shows how to use a Lambda function to serve static website content, which reduces the load on the origin server and reduces overall latency\.

 **Note**
 You can generate HTTP responses only for viewer request and origin request events\.
-For more information, see [Generating HTTP Responses](lambda-generating-http-responses.md)\.
+For more information, see [Generating HTTP Responses in Request Triggers](lambda-generating-http-responses.md)\.

 ```
 'use strict';